 - ¼ cup preserved lemon brine

-- 1 tablespoon kombucha vinegar or apple cider vinegar with the live mother
+- 1 tablespoon kombucha vinegar or apple cider vinegar with live cultures

 - 2 cloves garlic